 Audubon at Climate COP 29

 The United Nations Climate Change Conference, or COP29, takes place every year.
-This year’s conference in Baku, Azerbaijan, is expected to focus on climate adaptation funding and emissions reduction commitments.
-This will be a “working COP” looking ahead to COP30, which will be hosted in Brazil in 2025.
+The latest conference in Baku, Azerbaijan, focused on climate adaptation funding and emissions reduction commitments.
+This was a “working COP” looking ahead to COP30, which will be hosted in Brazil in 2025.

-The two pillars of COP29 are “Enhance Ambition” and “Enable Action.”
-At COP29, Audubon is focused specifically on three main themes that intertwine climate actions and biodiversity actions and support the aims of both, including:
+The two pillars of COP29 were “Enhance Ambition” and “Enable Action.”
+At COP29, Audubon was focused specifically on three main themes that intertwine climate actions and biodiversity actions and support the aims of both, including:

 - Science, technology and innovation, and digitalization.